Winnie the Pooh (2011 film): Plot

 While struggling to follow through with Rabbit's plan, Pooh falls into the Backson pit after finding an empty honey pot above it.
-Reuniting with Eeyore, Rabbit's party tries to use Eeyore's anchor to free Pooh, but its weight pulls everyone but Piglet into the pit.
+Reuniting with Eeyore, Rabbit's party tries to use Eeyore's anchor to free Pooh, but its weight knocks everyone but Piglet into the pit.
 Piglet heads towards Christopher Robin's house to find a rope to rescue everyone, but he gets frightened off after spotting Tigger in his Backson costume.
-A comical chase ends with both of them getting trapped in the pit along with letters from the book's text, which Pooh uses to build a ladder for everyone to climb out.
-Afterwards, the group reunites with Christopher Robin, who explains that Owl had misread the letter, which actually stated that Christopher Robin had gone out and would be "back soon"; the real reason for his disappearance was that he was at school.
+A chase ends with both of them falling in the pit along with letters from the book's text, which Pooh uses to build a ladder for everyone to climb out.

-After the events, Pooh continues his search for honey.
-He soon visits Owl's house, where he discovers that Owl has been using Eeyore's tail as a bell pull, unaware of who it belonged to.
-Owl allows Pooh to take the tail but also offers him a pot of honey; Pooh, ignoring his hunger, declines the offer, and quickly returns Eeyore's tail.
-As a reward for this act of selflessness, everyone in the Hundred Acre Wood declares Pooh the winner of the tail contest and presents him with a enormous honey pot, much to his delight.
+Christopher Robin returns and clarifies that the letter he left actually said he had gone to school and would be back soon.
+Pooh continues his search for honey.
+He visits Owl's house, where he discovers that Owl has been using Eeyore's tail as a bell pull, unaware of who it belonged to.
+Owl allows Pooh to take the tail, and offers him a pot of honey, but Pooh declines the offer and promptly returns Eeyore's tail.
+As a reward for this act of selflessness, Christopher Robin declares Pooh the winner of the contest and presents him with an enormous pot of honey.

-In a post-credits scene, a real Backson, who is shown to actually be a nice and gentle creature, discovers the trail of items that Pooh and his friends left and ends up falling into their pit.
+In a post-credits scene, the Backson is revealed to be real, but surprisingly friendly.
+He discovers the items left by Pooh and his friends and ends up falling into their pit.